pbuckner/x-plane_plugins/XPython/docs/source/development/modules/weather.rst

 * **Set Weather**

   Setting weather will *not change* the UI "Weather Settings", weather set via plugin "adds" to the set of information used to calculate simulated weather.
-One way to visualize many of these changes is to enable to X-Plane Weather Map (Developer menu).
+One way to visualize many of these changes is to enable the X-Plane Weather Map (Developer menu).
   Then select "plugin METARS" Layer.
 You'll see weather that has been set by (all) plugins.

   For example, in the following image, you can see weather set specifically at Cambridge airport (labeled EGSC) using :func:`setWeatherAtAirport`, and weather set to nearby locations (labeled _PLG) using :func:`setWeatherAtLocation`.
-  Latitude, longitude ar displayed in white along the edges of the image.
+  Latitude, longitude are displayed in white along the edges of the image.
 Note the "Age" of the report at the bottom of each.

   .. image:: /images/weather_map_plugin.png